 4) Always ask yourself what is your risk tolerance.
 Will you be comfortable losing 10%, 20%, 30%?
 Will you be able to buy on the dip?
 Does losing more than 20% really freak you out?
 Only you will know what you are comfortable with.

 5) You can check out the latest stock market earnings estimates and calculate earnings multiples if you wish.
 Just know that these earnings estimates are always wrong and are just catching up to whatever trend at the moment.
-With the S&P 500 at 1,465, its estimated P/E ratio is at 16.6.
-Sold to you!
+With the S&P 500 above 2,180, its estimated P/E ratio is at 25.2X.
+Not cheap in a historical context.

 REBALANCE YOUR 401K AT LEAST TWICE A YEAR